 Recognising the diversity of experiences, we accept that you may need to interpret/ignore these guidelines, in interest of your own health.

 When registering for the conference, whether face-to-face (F2F) or virtual, please state any accessibility needs/requests in the registration form, so we can follow-up and work toward making conferences more welcoming to scholars with disabilities (and host universities more aware of accessibility issues).

 If you need assistance during the conference, please contact NomadIT in advance; during the event please come to the registration desk or NomadIT office.
 Our contact details are always provided in our final email to delegates prior to the conference.
 We will do our best to assist delegates on-site, however we may not be able to provide all services or equipment due to availability or the time required to obtain them.

 If a safety or other concern arises during the conference, please inform the NomadIT team as soon as possible.

 The conference venues are wheelchair accessible and equipped with signs that guide you in the right direction.
 Wheelchair entrances are marked with a red arrow on the campus map inside the conference programme.
 If there are any areas which are inaccessible we will make that clear in pre-conference communication with a view to planning how to deal with these limitations.

 At each conference we will try to provide an identifiable ‘Quiet space’.
 Such rooms are meant for delegates requiring some peace and quiet, so please do not use them for other purposes.
-The Quiet space is not intended as a place to work in, however if there is capacity and you aren't disturbing others present, it is allowed.
+The Quiet space is not really intended as a place to work in, however if there is capacity and you aren't disturbing others present, it is allowed.

 This room is meant to be used by breastfeeding mothers and/or parents who need private space for taking care of toddlers/kids.